 - Wi-Fi speakers won't work.

-- Most IP cameras won’t work, at least the setup process.
+- Most IP cameras won't work, at least in the setup process.

-- Local movie streaming (from your own server) won’t work.
+- Local movie streaming (from your server) won't work.

 The list goes on.
-So to answer many of your questions: Putting your all IoT devices on a Guest Wi-Fi network can create a lot of headaches.
+So to answer many of your questions: Putting all your IoT devices on a Guest Wi-Fi network can create many headaches.
 Stop making it a standard practice!

-OK, just to be fair.
-First, there are Internet of Things devices — those that only need Internet and nothing else — that will work just fine when you put them on an isolated Guest network.
+OK, to be fair.
+First, there are Internet of Things devices -- those that only need the Internet and nothing else -- that will work just fine when you put them on an isolated Guest network.

-Also, if you get cheap ones from sketchy or unknown vendors, especially those from China, with no or bad security, maybe it’s a good idea to isolate them — though it’s best not to use them at all.
-The truth is, many of these devices come with intentional back-door access.
+Also, if you get cheap ones from sketchy or unknown vendors, especially those from China, with no or bad security, maybe it's a good idea to isolate them -- though it's best not to use them.
+The truth is that many of these devices come with intentional back-door access.

-There are possible ways to make almost all IoT devices work via a guest Wi-Fi network, including those that require to be part of your local recourses.
-But in this case, why jump over hoops with our hands tied behind your back and risk falling on your face unnecessarily when you can stroll to the same place?
+There are possible ways to make almost all IoT devices work via a guest Wi-Fi network, including those required to be part of your local recourses.
+But in this case, why make things more complicated than necessary?

 The point here is this: You need to understand your device and the Guest network and use them accordingly.
 The Guest network is not synonymous with better security.
 And vice versa, using an IoT device within your primary network doesn't necessarily make your system more vulnerable.

 And for those who are still adamant about always using IoT with a Guest Wi-Fi network, consider this: Your router, the one that hosts your Wi-Fi networks, including the Guest Wi-Fi, is itself an IoT device.
-It’s also one of the highest-value targets among IoTs.
-What are you going to do about this conundrum?
+In fact, it's the highest-value target among all IoTs.
+What are you going to do about this?